FireDynamics/LectureFireSimulation/_sources/content/modelling/01_general/03_approaches.md

 Illustration of the domain discretisation in a field model.
 :::

 The solid objects in the domain have to be represented in the mesh and at these positions, boundary conditions need to be evaluated.
-As a result of the according numerical solution procedure, a spatially and temporaly resolved values for the above mentioned quantites is computed, see {numref}`fig-field-model-temperatures` for an illustrative representation of a temperature field at one point in time.
+As a result of the according numerical solution procedure, spatially and temporaly resolved values for the above mentioned quantities are computed.
+See {numref}`fig-field-model-temperatures` for an illustrative representation of a temperature field at one point in time.

 :::{figure-md} fig-field-model-temperatures